 Easy Safer Microwave Chocolate Fudge

 This recipe I came up with myself after trying so many versions of fudge making.
-I don’t like making anything like this on the stove as mine doesn’t work right & I always burn things, including myself!
+I don’t like making anything like this on the stove as mine didn’t always work right & I always burn things, including myself!
 So I turned to the microwave & after a lot of practice came up with the best recipe & the quickest.

-A Warning About Other Microwave Fudge Recipes
+Warning About Other Microwave Fudge Recipes

-Now be careful of other microwave chocolate fudge recipes.
-Those that just melt & heat, don’t make proper fudge.
 My recipe is designed to simulate the mixing and heating process of the stove top method.
-If you heat & mix well enough & keep an eye on the visual cues that it’s ready (ie. the mixture becomes thicker and comes away from the sides of the dish), then you will produce something very very close to stove top fudge.
-If you want to be super precise, get heating and mixing in bursts, until the mixture reaches 114 to 115 °C (237 to 239 °F).
+If you heat & mix well enough & keep an eye on the visual cues that it’s ready (ie. the mixture becomes thicker, comes away from the sides of the dish, and you can see the structure is changing), then you will produce something very very close to stove top fudge.

 Different Flavours Of Fudge